 Social media marketing is one of the most important restaurant digital marketing strategies your company will ever need.
 Everyone is on social media these days, including your competitors and especially, your customers!
 You don’t want to miss out on a lot of free publicity by not having a place in social media.

 Social media is all about interaction.
-A like, comment, share, or retweet is a chance to interact with your customers and keep your business on top of their minds.
+Like, comment, share, or retweet is a chance to interact with your customers and keep your business on top of their minds.
 If you think about it, social media marketing is just a digital version of what you should be doing every day – communicating with your customers.

 If you’re still thinking about which social media platforms you should be on and how you can grow your followers and engage with them using your content, then you’re in luck!
 We’ll be offering you sure-fire tips and a basic guide on social media marketing for your restaurants.